-Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.
+Despite their compact size, baby pineapple produces sweet fruit after 2-3 years, but they demand ideal sunshine to make one.

-Continue reading if you are thinking about growing a pineapple from scratch, i.e., taking care of a baby plant.
+Continue reading if you are thinking about growing a pineapple from scratch, i.e., taking care of a baby pineapple.

 Table of Contents Show